“Can I change a disk partition size without losing data?”

 Because of the limitations listed above, Windows Disk Management might be not the best tool to change partition size without losing data.
-Thus, you can use AOMEI Partition Assistant.
-This freeware is a much more powerful tool for Windows 10/8/7/XP/Vista (32 & 64 bit).
+Thus, you can use AOMEI Partition Assistant Standard.
+It is a much more powerful tool for Windows 10/8/7/XP/Vista (32 & 64 bit).
 Compared with Disk Management, AOMEI Partition Assistant has many advantages while adjusting partition size including:

 Download the freeware, install and launch it on your Window PC, then you’ll see all connected storage device with overall partition layout.